MohamedEmary/00-odin-notes/foundations-js/installing-node.js.md

 **`npm`: Node Package Manager**

 Node provides an interactive console which lets you run and edit your javascript code right in your terminal

+---

+`nvm` only works in Linux and Mac OS but there is an alternative for Windows see [this](https://github.com/coreybutler/nvm-windows).